HPCguy/Squint/README.md

 more information.

-This compiler was developed on a Cortex-A72 Raspberry Pi computer running 32 bit Buster Linux.
-See the "Discussion" tab above for instructions on using this compiler with an ARM Chromebook.
+This compiler was developed on a Cortex-A72 Raspberry Pi computer running 32 bit Buster Linux, but will also run in an aarch64 OS environment with an arm-linux-gnueabihf-gcc (cross) compiler installed.
+Finally, see the "Discussion" tab above for instructions on using this compiler with an ARM Chromebook.

 > [!IMPORTANT]
 > The mc compiler (extended version of AMaCC compiler) is relatively bug free.
+> That said, the optimizer that lives inside the compiler (squint) can be buggy,
-> The optimizer has bugs, so I recommend running non-optimized to compare.
+> so I recommend running non-optimized, or using a commercial compiler, to compare.

 ## Quick-Start
 ```